mitre/linkage-agent-tools/README.md

 1. Run `drop.py` if you have done a previous matching run to clear old data in the database; this will drop all data for individuals and households, whether `household_match` is `true` or `false`
+1. When all data is present, run `projects.py` to run the projects with the `anonlink-entity-service` in preparation for matching.
+Results will be stored in the `project_results_folder`.
-1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners for either individuals or households, depending on the value of `household_match`.
+1. Run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners for either individuals or households, depending on the value of `household_match`.
 The matching information will be stored in MongoDB.